Former One Direction star Liam Payne dies after balcony fall in Argentina

 Former One Direction star Liam Payne has died at the age of 31 after falling from a hotel balcony in Buenos Aires.

-Buenos Aires police said Payne fell from the third floor of the Casa Sur Hotel in the Palermo neighbourhood of Argentina’s capital before medics confirmed his death, in a statement to the Associated Press (AP).
+Buenos Aires police said Payne fell from the third floor into the courtyard of the Casa Sur Hotel in the Palermo neighbourhood of Argentina’s capital before medics confirmed his death, in a statement to the Associated Press (AP).

 Police responded to an emergency call from the hotel manager who had become concerned for the welfare of a guest, AP said.

-Pictures show fans gathering outside the hotel after police cordoned off the area with forensic investigators seen entering and exiting in white protective suits and blue gloves.
+Pictures showed shocked fans gathering outside the hotel after police cordoned off the area with forensic investigators seen entering and exiting in white protective suits and blue gloves.

+They were photographed lighting candles and adorning the side of the road with flowers as they paid tribute to the beloved music star.

 The Foreign Office (FCDO) confirmed it is in contact with authorities in Argentina “regarding reports of the death of a British man”.